Relys/3DS_Multi_Decryptor/readme.txt

 YOU NEED TO SUPPLY YOUR OWN COPY OF slot0x25KeyX.bin.

+To build for iQUE (Chinese 3DS) please change the following line in rop.py _pop_r2_pc = 0x0022952D ### for ique change to 0x00229565

+Thanks to enler for finding the correct gadget offset.

 credits:

 sbJFn5r - everything
 relys - coded the original C version of "ctrkeygen" xerpi - did some refactoring early on, that I then built off of and made ugly again. :(

 Thanks: